25 minute read

-I am pulled from my reverie by the arrival of our coffee and note the irony of sitting amongst the tranquil beauty of the park while hearing the horror of Naseri’s experience.
+I am pulled from my reverie by the arrival of our coffee and note the irony of sitting amongst the tranquil beauty of the park while hearing the horror of Yaser’s experience.
 How many of us are truly able to empathise with the desperation and courage it must take to embark on a journey such as this?
 Especially when you are already traumatised by what you are leaving.

-In 2009-10 Naseri had participated in the Green Revolution in Iran, which rose up against the allegedly corrupt election of President Mahmoud Ahmadinejad, who was intent on imposing an Islamic State with Sharia Law on his people.
-When his close friend was executed, Naseri escaped a similar fate by fleeing with the hope of reaching protection in Australia.
+In 2009-10 Yaser had participated in the Green Revolution in Iran, which rose up against the allegedly corrupt election of President Mahmoud Ahmadinejad, who was intent on imposing an Islamic State with Sharia Law on his people.
+When his close friend was executed, Yaser escaped a similar fate by fleeing with the hope of reaching protection in Australia.